 Vesicoureteral Reflux (VUR)

-The ureters transfer urine to the bladder, a balloon-like organ that stores the urine until it's emptied during urination.
-While it's in the bladder, urine is prevented from flowing back into the ureters by valves in the bladder.
-During urination, it exits the body through the urethra, a tube at the bottom of the bladder.
+Thin tubes called ureters (YUR-uh-ters) connect the kidneys to the bladder, and carry urine (pee) to it.
+The bladder stores the urine until it's emptied when we pee.
+While urine is in the bladder, it doesn't usually flow back into the ureters.
+When we pee, urine leaves the body through the urethra (yoo-REE-thruh), a tube at the bottom of the bladder.

-Most of the time, VUR has no obvious signs or symptoms.
-It's often first detected when a child has a urinary tract infection (UTI) with a fever.
+Most kids with VUR don't show signs or symptoms.
+Often, doctors find the condition because a child has a urinary tract infection (UTI) with a fever.

-- blood in the urine, or urine that is cloudy or foul smelling
+- blood in the pee, or pee that looks cloudy or smells bad

 - fever and chills